This article is for Callisia. Common names of this genus are Basket Plants, Bolivian Jew, Inch Plants & Turtle Vines.

 Remove yellowed or dying leaves and plant debris to encourage better growth and improve the all-round appearance.
 Pruning must be done with clean scissors or shears to reduce the chance of bacterial and fungal diseases - remember to make clean incisions as too much damage can shock the plant.

-Achieving blooms every year is very easy - just provide a good dormancy period over the winter that consists of cooler nights (12⁰C, 59⁰F), drier soil with less fertiliser and you'll succeed!
+Achieving blooms every year is very easy - just provide a good dormancy period over the winter that consists of cooler nights (12⁰C, 59⁰F), drier soil & less fertilisation, and you'll succeed!

 C. elegans - Produces white flowers along a 20cm shaft during late winter.

 C. fragrans - Commonly called the 'Basket Plant' due to the cup-shaped sepals that resemble a woven container.
 Flowers during late summer and will produce white honey-scented blooms that'll last for several weeks.

 C. repens - A cluster of white flowers above the will develop in the summer months, lasting several days once opened.

 Repot tri-annually in spring using a 'houseplant' labelled compost and the next sized pot with adequate drainage.
 Callisia are far better being potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.

 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, introduce an extra amount of perlite and grit into the deeper portion of the pot to downplay over-watering risks.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.